Aber-FAR/gradient_cost_plugin/README.md

 - "first": uses the first elevation;
 - "last": uses the last elevation.
 This is probably the cheapest method;
 - "min": uses the minimum elevation.
 This is good if negative obstacles are expected, but amplifies the importance of noise;
 - "max": uses the maximum elevation.
-This is good if positive obstacles are expected, but amplifies the importance of noise.
+This is good if positive obstacles are expected, but amplifies the importance of noise;
+- "average": calculates the average of all elevation values falling in each cell.
+This is good to remove noise, but is expensive.

 ## yaml config file